Jay-study-nildana/CSharpForStudents/WebApiDotNetCore/HelloWorldDotNetCore5point1/readme.md

-# .NET Core 3.1 Project
+# .NET Core 5.0 Project

-Simple hello world 3.1 Project.
+Simple hello world WebApi 5.0 Project.

 1. Tested on VS Code on Mac
 1. Tested on Visual Studio on Mac
+1. Tested on VS Code on Windows
+1. Tested on Visual Studio on Windows

+# Concepts Included in this Project

+1. Uses a In Memory Database with Entity Framework.
+1. A simple controller generated using dotnet-aspnet-codegenerator.
+1. Swagger UI already bundled.

 # Hire Me